Changelog

 Filters & next/previous navigation

-Until recently, if you wanted to navigate between two artworks, you either had to go back to the artwork index, or you had to use the search to switch to another artwork.
-This ended up being a bit of a pain, especially if you were using filters to narrow down artworks, because those filters would be lost every time you changed the page.
+Until recently, if you wanted to navigate between two artworks, you either had to go back to the artwork index or use the search.
+This was a bit of a pain, especially if you were using filters to narrow down artworks, because those filters would be lost every time you navigated somewhere else.

 We’ve introduced two changes to make this much easier:

-• Filters now persist for your entire session, so you can go back and forth between artwork pages without losing your place.
+• Filters now persist for your entire session, so you can click into an artwork page and then return without losing your place.

-• You can now use the new arrow navigation in the top-right corner of the artwork page to quickly navigate between artworks.
+• You can use the new arrow navigation in the top-right corner of the artwork page to quickly navigate between artworks.
 You can also use j and k to navigate left and right, respectively.
-(The same shortcuts as Gmail and other apps).
+(These are the same shortcuts as Gmail and other apps.)

-What’s more, when navigating next and previous between artworks, we’ll only show you the artworks that match your current filters.
+What’s more, when navigating to subsequent and previous artworks, we’ll only show you the artworks that match your current filters.

 HEIC and TIFF image support